bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

 There are a few places to deploy your app but the configuration is slightly different for each of them.

-Before deploying your app to any marketplace you need to generate a codesigned .ipa and/or APK so make sure you perform these steps:
+Before deploying your app to any marketplace you need to generate a codesigned .ipa and/or .apk so make sure you perform these steps:

 1. Add the **Cordova archive** or the **Ionic archive** Step to your Workflow.